Flyweight Pattern Tutorial

 select flyweight in overview

-6. Rename it to Glyph at the bottom pane.
+6. Rename it to Glyph in the bottom pane.
 Rename operation Operation to Draw, and parameter extrinsicState to gContext.

 rename flyweight

-7. Select ConcreteFlyweight in overview.
-At the bottom pane, rename it to Character.
+7. Select ConcreteFlyweight in the overview.
+In the bottom pane, rename it to Character.
 Rename operation Operation to Draw, parameter extrinsicState to gContext and attribute intrinsicState to char.

 rename concrete flyweight

-8. Select UnsharedConcreteFlyweight in overview.
-At the bottom pane, rename it to Row.
+8. Select UnsharedConcreteFlyweight in the overview.
+In the bottom pane, rename it to Row.
 Rename operation Operation to Draw, parameter extrinsicState to gContext.

 rename unshared concrete flyweight

-9. Select FlyweightFactory in overview.
-At the bottom pane, rename it to GlyphFactory and operation GetFlyweight to GetGlyph.
+9. Select FlyweightFactory in the overview.
+In the bottom pane, rename it to GlyphFactory and operation GetFlyweight to GetGlyph.

 rename flyweight factory

-10. Click OK to confirm editing and apply the pattern to diagram.
+10. Click OK to confirm editing and apply the pattern to the diagram.

 11. Tidy up the diagram.
-It should become:
+It should look like this:

 result